ErhardLabs/virtuoso/README.md

 Navigate to `assets/js/src`.
 This is where you will add new JS files or make changes to existing files.

-`assets/js/dist` is where the compiled JS will go.
+`/dist/js` is where the compiled JS will go.
 This is also the directory you will point to when enqueueing JS files.

-## Gulp Sass and JS

-When you are actively making styling changes, you need to convert the Sass files into a compressed CSS file.
-The first step is to make sure that you have all of the node modules installed, i.e. that are defined in the `package.json` file.
-To install, you will need npm and node installed in your machine.

-Once you've ran through the install instructions, you'll have access to several Gulp commands.

- `gulp watch` - changes to the Sass files and have them compiled into native CSS.
-And changes to the JS files will be compiled with [Babel](https://babeljs.io/), linted, and minified.

- `gulp styles` - changes to the Sass files and have them compiled into native CSS.
-Only runs once.

- `gulp js` - changes to the JS files will be compiled with [Babel](https://babeljs.io/), linted, and minified.
-Only runs once.

 ## Contributions